amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 The key here is that, as long as they don't affect the behavior of the implementation, we can add any auxiliary variables we want for tracking _additional_ information.
 Once we have them, we can use them for test assertions, totally independent of the implementation that runs in production.
 They're test-only code.

 I'm going to be honest - I can have too much fun with auxiliary variables, and that means that we should be careful with them.
 They are basically a cheat code, and can be used as an escape hatch to get out of all kinds of situations.
-That being said, they're sometimes the most elegant solution to a problem, and they're a key piece in making our test flexible towards many scenarios that arise in the future.
+That being said, they're sometimes the most elegant solution to a problem, and they're a key piece in making our test flexible enough to handle the many scenarios that arise in practice.
 If anything becomes difficult to assert on or express as a property, we can try and make them easier by adding new auxiliary variables.

 # Recap